riccardo-lomazzi/camera_macos/README.md

 - default video format (```mp4```)

 You can set a maximum video duration (in seconds) for recording videos with ```maxVideoDuration```.
-A native timer will fire after time has passed.
+A native timer will fire after time has passed, and will call the ```onVideoRecordingFinished``` method.

 You can also set a file location.
 Default is in the ```Library/Cache``` directory of the application.